ADAS2024/CS564Capstone/README.md

     - To test the C2 and Implant, Exim needs to be started on the Ubuntu VM.
     - TODO: Add steps to run exploit and C2/Implant on systems

+## C2 Security
+Commands are listed as standard Exim commands to try and hide traffic from the server admin.
+The idea behind this is to mask the C2 as just another user communicating with the Exim server.

+Diffe-Hellman is used to have session keys to encrypt communication between the C2 and Implant.

+## Implant Security
+Diffe-Hellman Key Exchange is used for the same purpose as in the C2.

+On disconnect from C2 or via command, implant will destroy itself and its related files on the vulnerable machine.

+Implant hides exim server logs to not draw attention to itself from server admins.

+## Exfiltration Security
+Messages are transferred via a flask app interface and endpoints.

+AES is used to encrypt the commands.

 ## Video showing presentation and demo
 TODO: add link here []()